curityio/nginx_oauth_proxy_module/resources/3-deployment.md

 RUN CONFIG_OPTS="--with-openssl=../openssl-OpenSSL_1_1_1m" ./configure && make
 ```

-## 3. Test Deployed NGINX for Memory Leaks
+## 3. Verify no Memory Leaks

 Run the following scripts to deploy NGINX with the dynamic module.\
-NGINX is run via valgrind, to detect any potential memory leaks:
+The open source alpine NGINX is then run via valgrind, to detect any potential memory leaks:

 ```bash
 ./resources/docker/build.sh